We get it. Details of blood can make everyone a little shy, so we thought it might be helpful to try to clear a few

 The pain we get during a period is real.
 We’re not talking about headaches or bumping into sharp corners.
 Some of us have to take off work and curl up in bed, hoping the pinching cramps will subside because it’s that bad.

 There’s a very real physical change in a woman’s body during this time.
 In the days leading up to a woman’s period beginning — when she’s “PMSing” — her levels of estrogen plummet, while her levels of progesterone sharply increase.

-Estrogen is linked to serotonin, the “happy hormone,” and progesterone is linked to the part of the brain that causes fear, anxiety, and depression.
+Estrogen is linked to serotonin, the “happy hormone,” and progesterone is linked to the part of the brain associated with fear, anxiety, and depression.
 The effects of hormones on mood are complicated, and while progesterone may depress some emotions, it has a mood-balancing effect.

 It may be tempting to write off seemingly drastic changes in moods as “just hormones,” but mood changes caused by hormones are still real.
 It may happen on a more monthly basis for us, but it doesn’t invalidate our feelings.

 Speaking of hormones, women have been accused of being “hormonal” for a long time.
 Some men have even equated our feelings to hysteria, as if it’s an illness, to explain female behavior, but news flash: Everyone has hormones, and nobody likes them to be messed with.
 Even men.

 Just take a look at this study on male contraception, which was discontinued because participants couldn’t handle contraception’s side effects of acne, injection pain, and emotional disorders.

 Period blood isn’t rejected body fluids or the body’s way of flushing out toxins.
 Think of it as evolved vaginal secretion — there’s a little bit of blood, uterine tissue, mucus lining, and bacteria.

 Period blood is very different from blood that moves continuously through the veins.
 In fact, it’s less concentrated blood.
 It has fewer blood cells than ordinary blood.